-The artists and youngsters of DOMIE are considered a foreign element of the hood, a threat to the old order.
-The View From the Window project aims to enhance dialogue between the local neighbours and the new inhabitants of DOMIE, since they may not have the tools to acknowledge that they can gain something from each other.
+The View From the Window project aims to help create a dialogue between the local neighbours and the new inhabitants of DOMIE, since they may not have the tools to acknowledge that they can gain something from each other.
 Both communities deal with traumas, poverty, and loneliness.
-Creative engagement in overcoming the obstacles and treating them as opportunities, can build bridges.
-Building up a sense of trust in the neighbourhood can start an ongoing exchange, promote engagement and strengthen agency.
-The war in Ukraine has brought a new context to the project, as many refugees have become new members of the neighborhood.
+Creative engagements in overcoming the obstacles together and treating them as opportunities can help build such bridges and cultivate a sense of trust.
+In 2022, the war in Ukraine has brought a new context to the project, as many refugees have become new members of the neighbourhood.

 A series of weekly Sunday picnics in the front yard of DOMIE was started in March 2022, inviting all local neighbours to come share a meal, spend a Sunday afternoon together, and get to know each other.
 Printed posters and an online DOMIE group invited neighbours to spend some time together eating cake and drinking coffee.
 During the picnic meetings (March – May 2022) a conversation was started about the possible futures of the DOMIE yard, which is currently in terrible condition: it is a disorganised parking lot full of trash, with an uncontrolled toilet, and a place of daily alcohol use.
 It was discussed how to turn the yard into an urban garden together, move away the cars, and how to create a safer space for spending more time together.
 The neighbours brought in various ideas and engaged in work for the benefit of the common yard, helping to build the emerging community.